sfinck/employee-tracker/README.md

 * Use [console.table](https://www.npmjs.com/package/console.table) to print MySQL rows to the console.
 There is a built-in version of `console.table`, but the NPM package formats the data a little better for our purposes.

+* Use [dotenv](https://www.npmjs.com/package/dotenv) NPM package to separate your password from your source code.

 ## Usage

 The following gif displays how the application is ran: